Federated Learning for Channel Estimation in Conventional and RIS-Assisted Massive MIMO: Introduction

 Even with the reduced number of RF chains, the hybrid beamforming architecture combined with mm-Wave transmission comes with the expensive cost of energy consumption and hardware complexity~\cite{lis_COMmag}.
-In addition, deployment of large antenna arrays accompanying hardware components usually requires high implementation cost.
-In order to address these issues and provide a more green and suitable solution to enhance the wireless network performance, intelligent reflective surfaces (IRSs) (also known as reconfigurable intelligent surfaces) are envisaged as a promising solution with low cost and complexity~\cite{lis_COMmag,lis_2018_TWC}.
-An IRS is an electromagnetic 2-D surface that is composed of large number of passive reconfigurable meta-material elements, which reflect the incoming signal by introducing a pre-determined phase shift.
+In order to address these issues and provide a more green and suitable solution to enhance the wireless network performance, reconfigurable intelligent surfaces (RISs) (also known as intelligent reflecting surfaces) are envisaged as a promising solution with low cost and complexity~\cite{elbir2020DL4RIS_survey,irs_holographic,lis_COMmag,lis_2018_TWC,irsChongwen}.
+An RIS is an electromagnetic 2-D surface that is composed of large number of passive reconfigurable meta-material elements, which reflect the incoming signal by introducing a pre-determined phase shift.
 This phase shift can be controlled via external signals by the base station (BS) through a backhaul control link.
 As a result, the incoming signal from the BS can be manipulated in real-time, thereby, reflecting the received signal towards the users.
-Hence, the usage of IRS improves the received signal energy at the distant users as well as expanding the coverage of the BS~\cite{tang2019mimo}.
+Hence, the usage of RIS improves the received signal energy at the distant users as well as expanding the coverage of the BS.